Tamperproofing

-Tamper resistance is resistance to tampering (intentional malfunction or sabotage) by either the normal users of a product, package, or system or others with physical access to it.
+Tamper resistance is resistance to intentional malfunction or sabotage by either the normal users of a product, package, or system or others with physical access to it.

-Tamper resistance ranges from simple features like screws with special drives, more complex devices that render themselves inoperable or encrypt all data transmissions between individual chips, or use of materials needing special tools and knowledge.
-Tamper-resistant devices or features are common on packages to deter package or product tampering.
+Tamper resistance ranges from simple features like screws with special drives and tamper-evident seals to more complex devices that render themselves inoperable or encrypt all data transmissions between individual chips, use of materials needing special tools and knowledge.
+Tamper-resistant devices or features are common on packages to deter package or product tampering or enable its detection.

 Anti-tamper devices have one or more components: tamper resistance, tamper detection, tamper response, and tamper evidence.
 In some applications, devices are only tamper-evident rather than tamper-resistant.

 Tampering

 Tampering involves the deliberate altering or adulteration of a product, package, or system.
 Solutions may involve all phases of product production, packaging, distribution, logistics, sale, and use.
 No single solution can be considered as "tamper-proof".
 Often multiple levels of security need to be addressed to reduce the risk of tampering.